osflab/osf/README.md

 A PHP7 framework optimized for high-speed web-apps, based on ZF2/3, Symfony and several proven components.
 You can use OSF components one by one or this framework as a whole.
-This project will be linked to its components with git subtrees.

 ## OSF-based applications